 The NUMBER ONE key to picking the BEST white for the job: COMPARE!

-Compare compare compare.
-NOTHING beats comparison when it comes to choosing white paint colours, and I have some pretty specific tips on how to do that.
+NOTHING beats comparison when choosing white paint colors, and I have some pretty specific tips on how to do that.

 Comparing white paint colors on cabinets.
 Cloud White and White Dove.
 Kylie M Interiors Edesign with wood cabinets

 If you compare whites like THIS, it’s much easier to see which one works and WHY!
-(Left side, it’s the warmest)
+(The left side, it’s the warmest)

-1. DON’T use white paper or poster board as your comparison white.
+1. Don’t use white paper or poster board as your comparison white.
 Why?
 These are notoriously cool and come in many different versions.
-While they can work well enough for ‘colours’, they’re the WORST for whites as they will OVER EXPOSE the undertones in any well-intentioned white.
+While they can work well enough for colors with more depth, they’re the worst for whites as they will OVER EXPOSE the undertones in any well-intentioned white.

 1. WARM WHITE